Meditation Symbols – What Do They Mean?

 Through attaining this higher level of consciousness Buddha was able to gain a following of dedicated disciples, with the practice of meditation and yoga still continuing to grow to this very day.

-As a result, the symbol of Buddha has spread with it and can be used to enhance focus during meditation by allowing ourselves to be at peace, and at one with ‘buddha’.
+As a result, the symbol of Buddha has spread with it and can be used to enhance focus during meditation sessions by allowing ourselves to be at peace, and at one with ‘buddha’.
+The Buddha also represents one of the most powerful yoga symbols, offering a sense of tranquility and inner peace.

 Our body has seven major chakras that represent the energy centers of our body.

-When the negativity gets blocked in any one of these chakra, there is the potential to arise from mental, physical, spiritual and emotional problems.
+When the negativity gets blocked in any one of these chakras, there is the potential to arise from mental, physical, spiritual, and emotional problems.
 In order to achieve peace, it is required to balance these chakras and to follow the path of enlightenment.

 The highest emotional quotient can be gained by performing asanas in yoga that make use of these vital energy centers.
 Yoga teachers often teach effective ways to increase the flow of positive energy through chakras which will assist in dispersing any negativity stored within the body.

-The final two chakras are associated with the elements of light and cosmic energy, thus connecting us with the universe as a whole and allowing us to tap into to infinity.
+The final two chakras are associated with the elements of light and cosmic energy, thus connecting us with the universe as a whole and allowing us to tap into infinity.
 Once we understand the association of each element within each chakra we can begin to gain access to the sources of spiritual energy.
+The third eye chakra is connected with intuition and psychic abilities, many work to open this chakra in order to gain greater clarity.
+When you meditate on your heart chakra, you work on all forms of love.

-It is the equivalent of simply saying Hello and is frequently used throughout India and Nepal to begin and conclude a meditative session or even a regular a conversation.
+It is the equivalent of simply saying Hello and is frequently used throughout India and Nepal to begin and conclude a meditative session or even a regular conversation.
+In Western society, Namaste has become one of the most common yoga symbols, often used to close a session.
+If you take regular yoga classes, no doubt you’ll be familiar with chanting Namaste either to end a meditation or a class to say thanks to your teacher.

 ‘Namaste’ is a way of sending positive vibrations to others.
 When a person greets another with the spiritual and divine feeling, the same feeling is created within the person who receives it.